yh382/F1-Tenth-Duke/configuring_nx.rst

-.. _doc_software_nx:

-1. Configuring the NVIDIA Jetson NX
+Configuring the NVIDIA Jetson NX
 =========================================